-This Confederation, having an important representation throughout the country, aims to help young entrepreneurs internationalize their businesses.
+This Confederation, having an important representation throughout the country, aims to help young entrepreneurs internationalise their businesses.
 To this end, they have programmes such as YES FOR EUROPE, with the aim of strengthening relations between businessmen throughout Europe.
-For more information: http://www.ceaje.es/internacional/
+Follow the link for more information: http://www.ceaje.es/internacional/

-Financed by the Cámara de Comercio -Spanish Chamber of Commerce-, this project aims to help Spanish SMEs make the leap to the international market, helping with the internationalization plan and various subsidies.
-More information in: https://www.camara.es/comercio-exterior/plan-de-expansion-internacional-para-pymes
+Financed by the Cámara de Comercio -Spanish Chamber of Commerce-, this project aims to help Spanish SMEs make the leap to the international market, helping with the internationalisation plan and various subsidies.
+More information in the link below: https://www.camara.es/comercio-exterior/plan-de-expansion-internacional-para-pymes

 Another opportunity from the Spanish Chamber of Commerce, aimed at SMEs seeking to start exporting.
 It is financed by ERDF funds and is related to the Xpande programme mentioned above. https://www.camara.es/comercio-exterior/programa-internacional-de-promocion-pip

-This is an opportunity for SMEs based in la Comunitat Valenciana to internationalize their product.
-The Instituto Valenciano provides funds with the objective of getting counselling by experts, up to the 90% of the costs. http://www.ivace.es/index.php?option=com_content&view=article&id=7240:cheque-tutorias-internacionalizacion-asesoramiento-a-empresas-2019&catid=436:ayudas-a-la-internacionalizacion-de-las-empresas-2019&lang=es&Itemid=100459
+This is an opportunity for SMEs based in la Comunitat Valenciana to internationalise their product.
+The Instituto Valenciano provides funds with the objective of getting counselling from the experts, up to the 90% of the total costs. http://www.ivace.es/index.php?option=com_content&view=article&id=7240:cheque-tutorias-internacionalizacion-asesoramiento-a-empresas-2019&catid=436:ayudas-a-la-internacionalizacion-de-las-empresas-2019&lang=es&Itemid=100459

-At a regional level, within Castilla-La Mancha, provides advice, processing and funds to those companies based in that autonomous community to internationalize their business, both within Europe and in Asia or North America. https://ipex.castillalamancha.es/perfil/exportadores
+At a regional level, within Castilla-La Mancha, it provides advice, processing and funds to those companies based in that autonomous community, to internationalise their business, both within Europe and in Asia or North America. https://ipex.castillalamancha.es/perfil/exportadores